thatguyeric/Caliber-v3-Reports/Documentation.md

 #### OverallReportTechSkillsRadar Component:
 This component displays the technical skills of the batch overall and of trainees.
 It dynamically updates when the report filters change.
 When displaying overall data for a batch, the shown trainees can be changed.
 The button for choosing the shown trainees is an icon from font awesome.
 Data from the chart is retrieved from the Apex controller, parsed by the JavaScript controller, and rendered as a chart by Chart.js.
 The table below the chart is a nested component.

+<i> ReportTechSkillsRadarController.js</i>

+> <b>handleReportFilterChange()</b> <br/>
+> This method is a handler for the custom event ReportFilterChange and it updates the report when the filters change.
+It shows or hides the chart based on the filters, then calls the helper method doServerRequest(component, helper, batchId, week, traineeId)

+> <b>handleScriptsLoaded()</b> <br/>
+> This method is a handler for the event afterScriptsLoaded.
+It calls the helper method doServerRequest(component, helper, batchId, week, traineeId) if the custom event ReportFilterChange fired before chart.js was done loading.

+> <b>onModalOpen()</b> <br/>
+> This method sets the checked values for the checkboxes in the modal.
+It can be removed if lightning:checkboxGroup replaces the aura:iteration with lightning:input.

+> <b>onModalClose()</b> <br/>
+> This method updates the list of selected trainees from the checkboxes in the modal then updates the chart.

+> <b>test()</b> <br/>
+> this method can be used to test the component without the apex controller.

+<i> ReportTechSkillsRadarHelper.js</i>

+> <b>doServerRequest()</b> <br/>
+> This method sends a request to the apex controller for the chart data.
+A different apex controller method is called based on the filters.
+The callback function resets the shown trainees to the appropriate value based on the filters, stores the server response in an attribute, and creates the chart.

+> <b>createChart()</b> <br/>
+> This method creates the radar chart using the data from the server.
+It calls the helper function populateTraineeList(component, serverResponseData).
+It parses the server response data and creates the chart.js config object.
+When filtering by a single trainee, the trainee is the first dataset, and for overall the batch data is the first dataset.
+The chart config object sets the chart aspect ratio to 1:1 and sets the scale to 0 to 100.

+> <b>populateTraineeList()</b> <br/>
+> This method populates the list of trainees available to select for the chart.

+> <b>getChartJSDataset()</b> <br/>
+> This method transforms a dataset from the server into a dataset for chart.js.

+> <b>addColorsToChartJSDataset()</b> <br/>
+> This method adds color to a chart.js dataset.
+The colorIndex parameter determines the color based on the chartColors attribute.
+The first three colors are pre-defined revature colors and the colors are random for higher indexes.

+> <b>testServerRequest()</b> <br/>
+> This method can be used to test the component without the apex controller.
+It generates data to act like the method doServerRequest().

 #### OverallCumulativeScoresBarChart Component:
 This component displays the cumulative grade for each student in a batch from highest to lowest.
 A benchmark is displayed when a batch but not a trainee or week is defined.
 Chart data is retrieved from an Apex controller, processed by the JavaScript controller, and rendered as a chart using Chart.js.